 In many cases symptoms will be mild and surgical treatment will not be necessary.
 Most people will be able to treat the problem themselves by using special cleaning solutions, eye drops or prescribed medicine for allergies.
-However, in some cases surgery is necessary to treat a blocked or dysfunctional tear duct.
+However, in some cases surgery is necessary to treat blocked or dysfunctional tear ducts.
 The nature of the surgery will depend on the technical details of where the obstruction is.

 From his practice in London, Mr. Ezra offers a comprehensive range of treatments for watery eyes including carrying out Lester Jones tube surgery (a glass tube placed between the corner of the eye and the nose) where necessary.